AdwaithM/ACM-Research-Coding-Challenge-S22/README.md

 ## Answer:
 I classified whether the mushroom is poisonous or edible by using the support vector machine algorithm.
 This is a supervised machine learning algorithm in which we feed the data to model and learns from it.
 So we have lots of properties of mushrooms provided and if it is poisonous or edible which is the label.
-After we give the data to the model it plots it in a graph and tries to find a hyperplane which seprates poisonous or edible data.
+After we give the data to the model it plots it in a graph and tries to find a hyperplane which seprates poisonous or edible data.<br />

-First I cloned forked the coding challenge to my perosnal repository and cloned it to my machine.
+First I cloned forked the coding challenge to my perosnal repository and cloned it to my machine.<br />
-Second I used jupyter notebooks and imported all the nessecary packages like numpy,pandas,sklearn.
+Second I used jupyter notebooks and imported all the nessecary packages like numpy,pandas,sklearn.<br />
-Thirdly I did some data preprocesing where I mapped the data to numeric values and standardize the data.
+Thirdly I did some data preprocesing where I mapped the data to numeric values and standardize the data.<br />
-Fourthly I split the data into training and testing set where I put 80% training and 20% test and used training data to train model and testing data to test the accuary of the model.
+Fourthly I split the data into training and testing set where I put 80% training and 20% test and used training data to train model and testing data to test the accuary of the model.<br />
-Fifth after splitting gave the data to support vector machine classifier model.
+Fifth after splitting gave the data to support vector machine classifier model.<br />
-Sixth Now if we give some new data to the SVM model it can predict whether the mushroom is poisonous or edible.
+Sixth Now if we give some new data to the SVM model it can predict whether the mushroom is poisonous or edible.<br />